 What about debt to the rental car company?

-In a recent article, we noted how the renters of cars damaged in hit-and-run accidents are responsible for paying off the rental car company.
-Well, the insurers of the renter are responsible -- in most cases, the credit card used at the time of pickup has a secondary damage waiver that covers any payments up to the renter's personal insurance policy deductible.
+Renters of cars damaged in hit-and-run accidents are responsible for paying off the rental car company.
+In most cases, the credit card used at the time of pickup has a secondary damage waiver that covers any payments up to the renter's personal insurance policy deductible.
 And claims against a personal insurance policy also risks increased premiums in the future; that's one reason our team has shifted to cards that have primary coverage for damage to a rental car.

 What happens when the rental vehicle is not in an accident and not stolen?
 Such as when one or more windows are busted or the trunk lock is popped with a screwdriver?
 The State of California has an answer for that, almost as if they expect the need to protect consumers from rental car vandalism ...
 It's in Section 1936 of the California Civil Code, which addresses rental car agreements.
 And the answer for damage caused by "vandalism unrelated to theft" is different than any other state in the nation!